- MAR Home

 Who can join MAR?

-Anyone who receives a monthly check from the Maine State Retirement System is eligible to join MAR as a full member.
+Anyone who receives a monthly check from the Maine Public Employees Retirement System is eligible to join MAR as a full member.
 This includes retired state employees, retired teachers, retired local and county public service employees, and beneficiaries of these public service retirees.

 MAR has now opened membership to include Associate Members, and that would include anyone currently or previously working as a public service (state, local/municipal, and/or teacher) employee in Maine, or any persons retired from public service employment in any other US state who currently owns property within Maine and considers Maine as a primary or secondary residence.
 Current government employees can now join MAR as an Associate Member to help protect their future rights and benefits, and then move to a Full MAR Member upon retirement.